 The color green is not utilized very often in menswear today.
 This is a pity because it is very versatile and it has a nonchalant character.

 An ideal green for summer jackets are Lovat Shades, which consist of mixtures of green, blue and yellow.
-Below you can see a American University man in such a jacket as seen by Apparel Arts in 1933.
+Below you can see a American University man in such a jacket as shown by Apparel Arts in 1933.

 “A perfect example of the studied negligence that is taken as the standard of good taste among college men